sybeeztech/Retail-Sybeez-frontend/README.md

 ---

 **Note**: This application currently uses placeholder components for many features.
 The core architecture and routing are complete, providing a solid foundation for implementing full business management functionality.# Retail-Sybeez-frontend

+## HRM Update:
+1. Added missing functionalities for Employees and Attendance section frontend (without integrating mirage)
+2. Completed Payroll section frontend with functionalities with integrating mirage
+3. To use Payroll, first go to login page '/login' in Url.
+Then login with the email **john.doe@company.com** instead of username, for the demo data to load in local storage.
+Password can be any.
+4. Because Payroll data is integrated with mirage and retrieving with help of local storage, it has to be done like this.
+This should be changed while implementing backend.